aidecentralized/nandapapers/Onboarding to NANDA writing.md

 * **Actively Contribute:** Participate in team discussions, conduct research, write sections of the paper, provide feedback on others' work, and help refine the content.

-### Ideal Skills Needed:
+### Ideal Skills Needed & Bandwidth:

-* Collaborative writing, research skills, technical writing, active participation in discussions, ability to give and receive constructive feedback, adaptability to team dynamics, adherence to deadlines, growing domain expertise.
+* **Skills:** Collaborative writing, research skills, technical writing, active participation in discussions, ability to give and receive constructive feedback, adaptability to team dynamics, adherence to deadlines, growing domain expertise. (🧠🧠🧠🧠)

-* **Estimated Bandwidth:** 5-10+ hours/week (ongoing, depending on role and paper stage)
+* **Estimated Bandwidth:** 5-10+ hours/week (⏳⏳⏳)

+---

-## L5: Lead a Paper
+## L5: Lead a Paper 🚀

 Shape the future of NANDA.
 At the highest level, you will leverage your expertise and vision to propose a new research idea and lead the entire effort from conception to publication, mentoring others along the way.